-The \$10.81 million increase in total assets reflects the net receipt of \$9.91 million from the 2016 Bought-Deal, \$3.30 million from the 2016 Private Placement and the receipt of \$0.38 million in Logan common shares as part of the Logan Option Agreement, offset by non-deferred operating cash expenditures including primarily, wages and salaries, office and general, investor relations costs and professional fees of \$3.52 million, in aggregate.
+The \$2.30 million decrease in total assets reflects cash expenditures including primarily, exploration and evaluation expenditures, wages and salaries, office and general, investor relations costs and professional fees of \$2.25 million, in aggregate.

-Notwithstanding one-time transactions and any changes to the value of our portfolio of investment holdings, and subject to changes in foreign exchange, total assets will generally remain constant from one period to the next, less the cost of expenditures on activities not eligible for capitalization.
+Notwithstanding one-time transactions and any changes to the value of our portfolio of investment holdings, and subject to changes in foreign exchange, total assets will generally decrease reflecting cash expenditures in the period.
 We have not yet completed feasibility studies to determine whether any of our exploration properties contain resources that are economically recoverable.
-All direct costs associated with exploration of these properties are capitalized as incurred.
-If a property is abandoned or continued exploration is not deemed appropriate in the foreseeable future, the related deferred expenditures are written-off.
+If a property is abandoned or capitalised acquisition costs are not deemed recoverable, then they will be written-off.